 There are so many signs of identifying if you’re experiencing this deadly form of emotional abuse…

-- They lie often- Eventually you can no longer tell what is a lie and what is the truth.
+- They lie often- Eventually you can no longer tell what a lie is and what is the truth.
 Leaving you feeling confused.

 - You feel less confident about yourself- This is a manipulation tactic to plant seeds of doubt with small hurtful comments about your appearance and character with the goal in mind to lower your self-esteem.